shinrobu/shinrobu.github.io/_projects/arduino-fightstick.md

         </a>
 </div>

-Thanks to Garrett Wong, Kevin Ly, and Keenan Tan for being great project members.
+Special thanks to Garrett Wong, Kevin Ly, and Keenan Tan for their contributions to this project.